aarnt/gorgzorg/README.md

 ### How to use GorgZorg

     -c <IP>: Set GorgZorg server IP to connect to
-    -g <pathToGorg>: Set a filename or path to gorg (send)
+    -d <path>: Set directory in which received files are saved -g <pathToGorg>: Set a filename or path to gorg (send)
     -h: Show this help
     -p <portnumber>: Set port to connect or listen to connections (default is 10000)